 As a general rule, you’re not going to be able to sue your employer.
 Most of the time, workers’ compensation cases are a matter of negligence on the part of the employer, and workers’ compensation is the only way you can get damages.
-However, there are exceptions to the rule.
-If an employer intentionally sets out to harm an employee and this can be proved, then the employer can be sued.
+However, there are exceptions to the rule: If an employer intentionally sets out to harm an employee, and it can be proved, then the employer can be sued.

 Your employer might not be at fault at all.
-You could have been injured by the equipment you were working with or around at the time of your accident.
-This could happen if you work around heavy machinery on a factory floor, especially if the machine wasn’t built properly.
-In cases like this, it’s possible to sue the machinery’s manufacturer, the machine’s designer, or anyone working on the machine during its construction process—such as someone who heat-treats equipment.
+You could have been injured by the equipment you were working with or around at the time of your accident, which could happen if you work around heavy machinery on a factory floor, especially if the machine wasn’t built properly.
+In cases like this, it’s possible to sue the machinery’s manufacturer, the machine’s designer, or anyone working on the machine during its construction process, such as someone who heat-treats equipment.

 As a worker, you try to do everything you can to make sure that you stay safe on the job.
 Accidents can happen, though, especially if the proper measures aren’t taken to prevent them.
 If there isn’t sufficient guarding around the machine or the instructions and warnings about its use are unclear—and this led to your injury—there could be grounds to sue.

 The odds are high that workers’ compensation will be the primary or only option available to you if you’ve been hurt at work.
 However, it never hurts to get to know the laws, rules, and regulations surrounding workers’ compensation and workplace injuries.